bmh578/iri_model/README.md

 - **Reproducible Results**: Always get the same output for the same input parameters
 - **Isolated Environment**: Won't affect your system's libraries or configurations

+### Docker Troubleshooting

+#### Missing Data Files
+If you encounter errors about missing data files:
+- Ensure the container has all necessary files in `/app/build`
+- The download script might have failed to retrieve some files
+- You can re-run the container with a fresh build: `docker build --no-cache -t iri2016-model .`

+#### Library Path Issues
+If you encounter library loading issues:
+- The Dockerfile sets the `LD_LIBRARY_PATH` to include `/usr/lib`
+- You can verify this in the container with: `echo $LD_LIBRARY_PATH`
+- If needed, manually set it: `export LD_LIBRARY_PATH=/usr/lib:$LD_LIBRARY_PATH`

+#### Building or Compilation Issues
+If you encounter compilation issues:
+- Run `make clean` before rebuilding: `cd /app && make clean && make`
+- Check library dependencies with: `ldd /app/lib/libiri2016.so`
+- Verify that all source files were downloaded correctly

+#### Container Won't Start or Crashes
+If the container fails to start or crashes:
+- Check Docker logs: `docker logs iri-run`
+- Try running in interactive mode to see error messages: `docker run -it iri2016-model /bin/bash`
+- Check if your system has enough resources allocated to Docker

 ### Running with Custom Parameters

 If you want to modify the model parameters, you can: